Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 The husband becomes the easiest target.

-Many women suppress anger for years to “keep peace”.
+Many women suppress anger for years to “keep peace” and maintain harmony in the family and are often conditioned to do so.

 What Happens